 Industrial process pumps are mechanical devices designed to move liquids, slurries, or fluids under pressure within industrial systems.
 They are essential components in sectors such as manufacturing, energy, water management, chemicals, pharmaceuticals, food processing, and mining.
 These pumps exist to ensure the controlled transfer of fluids from one point to another, maintaining stable flow rates, pressure, and operational safety.

-In modern industries, process pumps are integrated into complex systems where precision, durability, and efficiency are critical.
-Unlike domestic or light-duty pumps, industrial process pumps are engineered to operate continuously under demanding conditions, including high temperatures, corrosive fluids, abrasive materials, and variable pressures.
+In modern industries, industrial process pumps are integrated into complex systems where precision, durability, and efficiency are critical.
+Unlike domestic or light-duty pumps, these pumps are engineered to operate continuously under demanding conditions such as high temperatures, corrosive fluids, abrasive materials, and variable pressures.

 Common categories include centrifugal pumps, positive displacement pumps, diaphragm pumps, and multistage pumps.
 Each type serves specific operational requirements depending on fluid characteristics, system design, and industry standards.